 Strength training with resistance exercises promotes healthy bones by preserving bone mineral density and helping build bone.
 These exercises also build the muscles that surround and support the bones.

-How much weight do you need to strengthen your bones?
-Oftentimes, people think that strength training has to involve heavy weights.
-But in fact, you can use just bodyweight movements to build strength.
 Bodyweight movements such as push-ups, squats, planks and lunges are great ways to build strength without the use of equipment.
 You can create endless types of workouts using those simple movements.
 If you’ve mastered those, you can add resistance to them by holding a weight or using a resistance band.

-Balance exercises
+Balance and posture exercises for osteopenia

 Balance exercises work your body’s ability to maintain equilibrium as well as strengthening certain muscles that make you more stable.

-There is a lot of overlap with what to do for osteopenia and osteoporosis, since both conditions require improving bone mineral density.
-Because osteopenia is a less severe version of osteoporosis, those with osteopenia can handle a slightly wider range of exercises.
-For example, those with a higher bone mineral density can safely handle more high-impact exercises, where as those with advanced osteoporosis will be limited to low-impact exercises only.
+Because osteopenia is less bone loss than osteoporosis, those with osteopenia can handle a slightly wider range of exercises.
+For example, those with a higher bone mineral density can safely handle higher-impact exercises.
+Those with advanced osteoporosis will be limited to low-impact exercises only.
 This is because those with lower bone mineral density are at a higher risk of a compression fracture.

 Physical activity alone isn’t enough to improve bone health.
 In order to optimize bone strength, your body needs the right fuel to build new bone.
-This is why getting enough vitamins such as calcium and vitamin D is just as important in the fight to avoid developing osteopenia and osteoporosis.
-Your doctor may even suggest using a supplement to ensure adequate levels of these vitamins.
-It is also important to avoid certain foods that might slow the bone-building process.
+This is why getting enough vitamins such as calcium and vitamin D is also critical to avoid developing osteopenia and osteoporosis.

 By cutting out the things that harm bone health and adding in the things that improve it, such as Wellen's personalized exercise program for osteopenia, you are setting yourself up for success.